 First, I think that I should deal with the misconception that “if I don’t touch it” I don’t have to do anything.
 The Australian regulatory environment is very short on exemptions or hall passes in the Workplace Health and Safety space.
 Duty of care requirements have existed in Australian common law for more than fifty years but were further formally enshrined in the changes in the Australian WH&S regulatory environment in 2011.
 In short, the “if I don’t touch it” approach will be a very weak defence if you have a significant incident.
 That being the case, what would I suggest existing plant owners do with regards to existing equipment that has been installed on plant to control or mitigate risk.

 Let me start by clarifying that the scope of this discussion is limited to the two most common machine safety applications which are typically just one part of comprehensive machines guarding.
-These are:

 - The humble guard interlock – this is where a guard in not permanently fixed and can be moved by the operator to gain access to the hazardous parts of the machine.
 The physical movement of the guard will “interlock” energy sources within the machine to prevent the operator from being harmed.
 (This is not to be confused with “lock-out” of energy sources.)